Tristan: Historicity

 Béroul's Norman French Romance of Tristan and Iseult, possibly the earliest extant version, is notable for its very specific geographical locations in Cornwall.
 Another strange aspect is Tristan's home-kingdom, Lyonesse (Leonois), for whose existence there is no evidence.
 However, there were two places called Leonais: one in Brittany, the other the Old French transcription of Lothian.
-Regardless, Tristan being a prince of Lothian would make his name more sensible, Lothian being on the borderlands of the Pictish High-Kingship (and once a part of Pictish territory; Tristan may in fact have been a Pictish prince under a British king).
-There are also records of a Turstan Crectune, whose name gave the Lothian village of Crichton its name.
-King David I of Scotland granted lands to Turstan Crectune in 1128.
-One other suggestion sees Tristan as adopted into the family of Mark of Cornwall – a historical practice attested in Roman law.
+Regardless, Tristan being a prince of Lothian would make his name more sensible, Lothian being on the borderlands of the Pictish realm and once a part of Pictish territory; Tristan may thus have been a Pictish prince under a British king.
+There are also records of a Turstan Crectune, whose name gave the Lothian village of Crichton its name when King David I of Scotland granted lands to him in 1128.